-Moose Jaw is small city in the province of Saskatchewan in Canada.
-It has an odd name and likewise it has some interesting history.
+Moose Jaw is a small city in the province of Saskatchewan in Canada.
+It has an odd name, and likewise, it has some fascinating history.
 I’ve been to Moose Jaw a couple of times to visit my family, and to see some of this quirky city.
-Since I had read the hilarious book Beauty Tips from Moose Jaw by Canadian author Will Ferguson I’d wanted to visit one particular place just outside Moose Jaw; the Sukanen Ship Pioneer Village & Museum.
+Since I had read the hilarious book Beauty Tips from Moose Jaw by Will Ferguson I’d wanted to visit one particular place just outside Moose Jaw; the Sukanen Ship Pioneer Village & Museum.

 The Pioneer Village & Museum

-The real reason I wanted to visit this museum was because of the large ocean-ready ship (the Sontiainen) that sits outside the museum.
-The ship was built by a man named Thomas Sukanen, born in Finland (as Tomi Jaanus Alankola) in 1878.
+The real reason I wanted to visit this museum was to see the large ocean-ready ship (the Sontiainen) that sits outside the museum.
+The ship was built by Thomas Sukanen, who was born in Finland (as Tomi Jaanus Alankola) in 1878.
 Tom originally immigrated to the United States as a young man, settling in Minnesota.
 He got married and had some kids.
 Then, at one point, he decided to walk across the border to Canada to find his brother, who was living in Saskatchewan.
-He started a homestead by Macrorie, Saskatchewan.
-After seven years of homesteading the land he went back to the Minnesota bring his wife and children with him to Saskatchewan.
-Unfortunately by that time his wife had died, and his children had been placed in foster care.
-At one point he tried to bring one of his son’s back with him to Canada, but his son was turned away.
+He started a homestead outside of Macrorie, Saskatchewan.
+After seven years of homesteading the land, he went back to Minnesota bring his wife and children with him to Saskatchewan.
+Unfortunately, by that time, his wife had died, and his children had been placed in foster care.
+He tried to bring one of his son’s back with him to Canada, but his son was turned away.

-In 1929 Tom Sukanen went back to Finland for a visit, and then returned back to Canada.
-At some point he decided he would build a giant ship to sail from landlocked southern Saskatchewan to Finland.
-This might sound crazy (and it probably was), considering the nearest ocean is some 1100km away, rivers do lead to oceans.
-I suppose Tom Sukanen could have looked at a map and thought it would be possible to sail on the South Saskatchewan River up to the Hudson Bay, and then out into the Atlantic Ocean and leading to the North Sea and Baltic Sea by Finland.
+In 1929 Tom Sukanen went back to Finland for a visit, and then returned to Canada.
+At some point, he decided he would build a giant ship to sail from landlocked southern Saskatchewan to Finland.
+This idea might sound crazy (and it probably was), considering the nearest ocean is some 1100km away, but remember rivers do lead to oceans.
+I suppose Tom Sukanen could have looked at a map and thought it would be possible to sail on the South Saskatchewan River up to the Hudson Bay, and then out into the Atlantic Ocean and heading to the North Sea and then to the Baltic Sea by Finland.

-I love road trips and those “world’s largest” roadside attractions, but this ship isn’t a huge oversized mammoth.
-It is, however; rather large when you learn that Tom Sukanen built the entire ship on his own.
-There were no prefabrication ship parts or tools, actually a lot of the tools for him to build the ship he ended up building himself.
-Tom Sukanen spent 6 years building this ship, but unfortunately it never sailed.
-Part of the plan was to move the ship 17 miles to the river, but he was never able to get help from his neighbours to move it, and then thieves stole the metal from the keel and hull as Tom Sukanen was sleeping in one of the cabins.
+I love road trips and those “world’s largest” roadside attractions, but this ship isn’t an oversized mammoth.
+It is, however; quite large when you learn that Tom Sukanen built the entire things on his own.
+There were no prefabrication ship parts or tools, most of the tools Tom Sukanen used he ended making himself.
+Tom Sukanen spent 6 years building this ship, but unfortunately, it never sailed.
+Part of the plan was to move the ship 17 miles to the nearest river, but he was never able to get help from his neighbours to move it.
+Then one night thieves stole the metal from the keel and hull as Tom Sukanen was sleeping in one of the cabins.

-There’s something intriguing about the hard work and the tenacity of doing something so crazy and out there as building a ship to sail from the Canadian prairies to another country.
-Was he insane?
+There is something is intriguing about the hard work and the tenacity of doing something so crazy and out there like building a ship to sail from the Canadian prairies to another country.
+Was Tom Sukanen insane?
 A misunderstood dreamer?
 Something else completely?
 The story of Tom Sukanen is strange and sad, but it’s one I loved learning about while I was in Moose Jaw.
 If you’re ever in south-central Saskatchewan take a trip out to Moose Jaw to see this ship and learn about Tom Sukanen for yourself.

 Have you been to Moose Jaw?